GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 </a>
 ```

-Here the data-p and class="provider" are required to call the strategy.
+Here, the `data-p` and `class="provider"` are required to call the strategy.
-The data-p attribute should hold the value of the route that we created
+The `data-p` attribute should hold the value of the route that we created
-in routes.
+in the previous step.

 ```javascript